-1. Turn the demand pump switch to off.
+- 1. Turn the Water Pump switch OFF. - 2.
+Attach an RV city water hose from the external water source to the city water connection (typically located in the water service center or on the left sidewall of your vehicle).

-2. Attach an RV city water hose from the external water source to the city water connection typically located in the water service compartment or on the left sidewall of your vehicle.
+3. Turn on the external water source.

-- 3. Turn on the external water source. - NOTE: Always keep the tank fill valve in Normal position unless you are filling the tank.
+NOTE: Always keep the tank fill valve in Normal position unless you are filling the tank.
 If this valve is left in the Tank Fill position while using the city water, water will keep flowing into the tank and out the tank vent tube onto the ground and the water pump will run without delivering water to faucets.